mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 kubectl create -f scanning-readq-job/keda.yaml
 </pre>

 <i>Note</i>: Env variable <code>LOG</code> is the OCID of the <code>scanning log</code> created in the earlier step with Terraform using Resource Manager Stack.
-Copy it from the Cloud UI.
+Copy it from the Cloud UI

 ## OKE Autoscaler

-To autoscale the nodes in the OKE <code>pool2</code> from zero to one and <code>scanning-readq-job</code> jobs to run on the OKE autoscaler needs to be <a href="https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengusingclusterautoscaler.htm">installed</a>.
+To autoscale the nodes in the OKE <code>pool2</code> from zero to one and <code>scanning-readq-job</code> jobs to run on the OKE autoscaler needs to be <a href="https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengusingclusterautoscaler.htm">installed</a>
-"

 To do this edit the <code><a href="scanning-readq-job/cluster-autoscaler.yaml">scanning-readq-job/cluster-autoscaler.yaml</a></code> in <code>localhost</code> to match your values (in <b>bold</b>):

 <pre>